To the trenches!

 call site and assumes that is the name of the function.
 It is easy to tell the function names are wrong because they have

-massive offsets into the function start addresses: while UnityMain + 0x36
+massive offsets into the function start addresses: while UnityMain + 0x36 is almost certainly an instruction

-, we very much doubt that il2cpp_value_box
+0x36 bytes into UnityMain, we very much doubt that il2cpp_value_box (which converts

-bytes long, or would be playing any role in loading a file.
+a value type into a boxed reference type) is either 0x589113F bytes long, or would be playing any role in loading a file.

 This call is really being made from another, unexported function.
 The good news is that the absolute call addresses in the